Kimserey/Arche/doc.md

 Following this rule will allow us to be very flexible.
 We will be able to easily remove or add pages.
 We can also substitute a module for another in a webpart or substitute a webpart for another in a page without issue as they are independent of each other.

-Let's see how we can apply this architecture in F# with WebSharper.
+Now that we understand the architecture, let's see how we can apply it in F# with WebSharper.

-F# with WebSharper
+## A simple app with F# and WebSharper

-To see how we can apply this architecture, we will build a sample app which cobtains a home page and page dedicated to showing the weather.
+To see how we can apply this architecture, we will build a sample app which contains 3 pages:
+- a home page
+- a page to show the weather
+- a page to show places on a map.

 We start first by creating empty containers for our future code: